TavisHix/react-pokedex/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The site allows users to browse the Catalog page for Pokemon or Searcxh for SPecific Pokemon on the search page.
+The site allows users to browse the Catalog page for Pokemon or Search for Specific Pokemon on the search page.
 Both ways will provde users with a description and base states of the selected pokemon.

 <p align="right">(<a href="#top">back to top</a>)</p>